pseudocoders/GPT-notes/basics/backend.md

 14. Phalcon: Phalcon is a high-performance PHP framework that is implemented as a C extension.
 It aims to provide speed and efficiency by minimizing overhead, making it suitable for applications that require optimal performance.

-15. Mezzio: Mezzio (formerly Zend Expressive) is a flexible and lightweight PHP framework built on top of the expressive PSR-7 HTTP message interfaces.
-It allows developers to build APIs and web applications with ease.

-16. Silex: Silex is a micro-framework based on Symfony components.
-It provides a simple and intuitive API for building web applications and RESTful APIs.

-17. Nette: Nette is a popular PHP framework known for its simplicity and component-based architecture.
-It offers features like templating, forms, and database access to speed up development.

-18. Fat-Free Framework: Fat-Free is a lightweight yet powerful PHP micro-framework that emphasizes speed, simplicity, and modularity.
-It provides essential features for routing, caching, and templating.

-19. Zikula: Zikula is an extensible and modular PHP framework that focuses on content management and application development.
-It provides a flexible architecture and

 ### Go frameworks

 1. Gin: Gin is a lightweight web framework for Go.
 It provides a fast HTTP router and a set of middleware functions for building web applications and APIs.
 Gin is known for its simplicity and high performance.

 2. Echo: Echo is a fast and minimalistic web framework for Go.
 It offers a simple and intuitive API for building web applications and RESTful APIs.
 Echo is designed to be easy to use and efficient.

-3. Revel: Revel is a full-featured web framework for Go.
-It follows the Model-View-Controller (MVC) architectural pattern and provides features like routing, request handling, templates, and automatic code reloading.

-4. Fiber: Fiber is an Express.js-inspired web framework for Go.
-It is designed to be fast, flexible, and easy to use.
-Fiber provides a range of features including routing, middleware support, and HTTP handlers.

-5. Buffalo: Buffalo is a batteries-included web development framework for Go.
-It aims to provide an opinionated and productive environment for building modern web applications.
-Buffalo includes features like routing, database integration, asset management, and authentication.

-6. Iris: Iris is a high-performance web framework for Go.
-It offers a rich set of features, including routing, middleware, template rendering, and WebSocket support.
-Iris is known for its speed and scalability.

-7. Beego: Beego is a full-featured web framework for Go.
-It follows the Model-View-Controller (MVC) architectural pattern and provides a comprehensive set of features, including routing, ORM, validation, and internationalization.

-9. Gorilla: Gorilla is a set of packages for building web applications in Go.
-It provides a collection of modules for handling routing, sessions, websockets, and other common web development tasks.

-10. Chi: Chi is a lightweight and flexible HTTP router for Go.
-It is designed to be fast, modular, and easy to use.
-Chi provides a minimalistic API for building web applications and APIs.

-11. Goa: Goa is a framework for building microservices and APIs in Go.
-It focuses on design-first development and provides tools for defining APIs using a Domain-Specific Language (DSL).
-Goa generates Go code from the API definition, including routing, serialization, and documentation.

-These frameworks offer a variety of features and approaches for building web applications and APIs in Go.
-Each framework has its own strengths and focuses, so you can choose the one that best suits your project requirements and development style.

 ### Rust frameworks